Step 3: Upgrade Buttons and Inputs 1.0

 In this step you’ll change many of the controls in the app, using these components:

-These controls appear in two custom components: <lottery-simulator>
+These controls appear in two custom components: <lottery-simulator> and

 Run the live example (view source) of the `` version of the app.